Here’s how to keep on track when you’re away from home.

 Feel the focus: Find what's most important to you.

 As we welcome a new year, find one area of your life you want to focus your energy on.
-For me in 2019, it’s all about mental (and emotional) wellness.
+For me, it’s all about mental (and emotional) wellness.
 By refining my new year's goals, I can shift my focus to one element of my life that I would like to improve on personally and everything else that benefits my well-being is an added bonus.
 Fitness, finances, relationships, balance—aspects of our life can feel overwhelming.
 Streamlining a relatable goal can help prioritize what is most important to you in the new year.
 And don’t get me wrong, it doesn’t have to be a lofty goal either... find that one thing you are hoping to shift for an even more amazing you.

 Note to self: It’s okay to fail.
 Seriously.

 It took a long time for me to not feel guilty for not meeting (or exceeding) my resolutions.
 Why didn’t I do it right?
 Why couldn’t I make it happen?
 These negative questions would plague the lines of my journal just a few weeks into the new year.
 I used to feel like my resolutions were this hard deadline I must achieve.
 Now, by establishing goals and accepting that they can shift, I’ve created a sense of positive accountability, accepting that it’s okay to reset my priorities and update what I want to achieve as the year progresses.
 Maybe I didn’t stick to my meal plan by eating a homemade brownie at work.
 Or maybe I didn’t hit the bench press reps I was on track to complete today.
 But guess what?
 I enjoyed that treat.
 I still made it to the gym.
 Owning change and accepting accomplishments—even if they seem small—is something we should all be proud of.

 So this new year, join me in ditching resolutions and setting goals!
 Watch out 2020; this is going to be our best year yet!